Charles R. Larson (scholar): Editorship and scholarship

 Larson is considered one of the founders of the study of African literature in the United States.
 He was general editor for the series "Collier Af/Am Library", published by the US publishing house Collier.
 Between 1968 and 1972, thirty-eight books by African (but also African American and West Indian) writers were published in the series as affordable mass-market paperbacks.

 Larson also edited and published "seminal" anthologies, including African Short Stories: A Collection of Contemporary African Writing (1970, republished as Modern African Stories by Fontana in 1971), Opaque Shadows and Other Stories from Contemporary Africa (1975, reprinted as More Modern African Stories), and Under African Skies: Modern African Stories (1997).
 His The Emergence of African Fiction (1972) discussed African novel writers and attempted to define an African aesthetic, and his The Ordeal of the African Writer (2001) discussed various challenges that African writers had to deal with, including problems with getting published and building a readership in Africa.
 Both books "championed" African writers.
 In American Indian Fiction (1978), Larson discussed Native American writers, and in Invisible Darkness: Jean Toomer and Nella Larsen (1993), he treated Jean Toomer and Nella Larsen, two important American writers from the Harlem Renaissance.

 Larson's influence on the reading of African literature was reflected in his obituary: Gambian poet and prose writer Tijan Sallah called him "a brilliant intellectual" and "a great bridge builder across cultures", and said that The Emergence of African Fiction was a "trailblazer".
 American essayist and short story writer James Alan McPherson, cited in the same article, praised Opaque Shadows, as a "select[ion of] superb stories that focus, without self-consciousness or remonstration, on the human condition as it presently exists among a variety of African people".
 Larson's papers are held at the Harry Ransom Center, at the University of Texas at Austin.

 Personal

 Larson was married on May 2, 1971, to Roberta Rubenstein, likewise a literature professor at American University, teaching modernism and contemporary writers, and co-editing the Worlds of Fiction anthology with him.
-They had two children; their daughter Vanessa is a copy-editor at the Washington Post; their son Joshua is a psychotherapist in Denver, Colorado.
+They had two children; their daughter Vanessa is a copy-editor at the Washington Post; their son Josh is a psychotherapist in Denver, Colorado.
 Larson died on May 22, 2021, in Chevy Chase, Maryland, of prostate cancer.